 Our Live Chat Service is currently available:

-- Tuesdays and Thursdays from 2pm-3pm for support for young people
+- Mondays and Tuesdays 4pm-5pm for support for young people

 Is the Live Chat Service confidential?

 The live chat service is confidential unless something is shared with the counsellor that he/she cannot keep confidentiality about.
 Here are the most usual reasons: